-During your internship, you will have a primary staff supervisor and interact with occupational therapy staff members.
-You will have access to these individuals throughout your training — with the opportunity to learn directly from experienced therapists.
+During your internship, you have a primary staff supervisor and interact with occupational therapy staff members.
+You have access to these individuals throughout your training, giving you the opportunity to learn directly from experienced therapists.

 Donna K. Heinle, OTD, OTR/L, BCPR Donna joined Mayo Clinic in 1988 as a staff therapist.
 She was a clinical education coordinator on an acute rehabilitation unit for more than 10 years.
 Donna has received the Mayo Clinic Educator of the Year Award as well as the Minnesota Occupational Therapy Association Educator of the Year Award.